carezone/czcc/README.md

 ## Project Description

-Imagine your company has just acquired another company.
-Unfortunately, they never used a database, and instead stored all of their data in a tab-delimited file. *Yes, we know this is ridiculous.* We need to create a way for the company to import their data into a database.
+Imagine your company has partnered with a business intelligence vendor.
+They have an automated job that sends over data as a tab-delimited file.
+They're old school.
+We need to create a way for the company to import their data into a database.
 Your task is to create a web application (using Ruby on Rails) that accepts file uploads and stores it in a relational database.

 Here's what your application must do: